hesam-hakimi/lte/PROMPT.md

-Continue the current CLUE checkout.
-Finalize the versioned DEV deployment changes and prepare the CADP handoff using the saved successful Linux run.
+Continue the active CLUE checkout.
+The user authorizes completing the remaining changes, pushing them, and merging the feature PR when repository requirements are satisfied.
 All responses and artifacts must be in English.

-1. Review the current branch, working-tree changes, pyproject.toml, requirements files, README, deployment scripts, and latest run evidence.
-Preserve existing work.
+1. Read the repository instructions and latest handoff.
+Confirm the actual repository, branch, remote, working-tree changes, and existing PR.
+Reuse the current feature branch and PR.
+Preserve unrelated work.

-2. Review and commit the reusable deploy/*.sh scripts, the CA configuration change in .env.example, and the relevant deployment documentation.
-The user has already authorized committing and pushing the completed CLUE DEV setup changes.
-Use the existing feature branch and a normal push; verify the remote commit afterward.
-Stage explicit reviewed files only.
-Exclude real environment files, secrets, certificates/private keys, cheque data, captures, and generated outputs.
+2. Review and commit the relevant completed CLUE changes, including deployment scripts, the DEV Tungsten CA-bundle configuration, configuration examples, and CADP handoff.
+Stage explicit files.
+Exclude credentials, real .env files, private keys, keystores, live provider captures, cheque images, and generated outputs.

-3. Preserve the successful DEV Tungsten configuration:
+3. Preserve the verified behavior:
-    CLUE_TUNGSTEN_CA_BUNDLE=/etc/pki/tls/certs/ca-bundle.crt
-    Keep the override and readability check.
-Confirm that configuration precedence preserves the intended CA path and keeps TLS verification enabled, without displaying secret values.
-4. Produce a concise CADP handoff from the actual repository:
-    * Configured build backend, including whether setuptools is used.
-    * Current delivered artifact and packaging command.
-    * Exact installation and application execution commands, with working directory.
-    * Configuration, credential-path, input/output, and log requirements.
-    * Runtime-account requirements and unresolved deployment prerequisites.
-    Distinguish the Git source archive, dependency wheels, and any application wheel/sdist.
-Label commands as executed, documented-only, or blocked.
-Do not present a proposed packaging process as already verified.
+   - TLS and hostname verification remain enabled.
+   - DEV can use /etc/pki/tls/certs/ca-bundle.crt for Tungsten, with the documented override and readability check.
-5. Keep the declared Python >=3.10 requirement unchanged.
-Record the successful Python 3.9.25 run as evidence for that scenario only.
-Do not bypass installation checks or remove dependencies based on this single execution.
+   - Keep the declared Python >=3.10 requirement.
+The successful Python 3.9 execution does not establish general support.
-6. Correct the validation wording: live integration succeeded; positive OCR accuracy remains NOT EVALUATED.
-Treat the Tungsten profile/configuration concern as unresolved until supported by configuration or contract evidence.
-Equal workbook sizes alone do not establish identical contents.

-Use focused checks for the changed scripts and configuration, plus any required repository gate.
-Reuse the saved live evidence; do not repeat service calls for this handoff.

-Return the changed files, checks performed, published commit, and a short build/deployment summary suitable for Nitasha and the CADP team.
+   - Describe the successful live test accurately: one-row Symcor search, two images, Tungsten processing, and CSV/JSON/XLSX output.
+   - Keep positive OCR accuracy, provider-confirmed image-side ordering, and full live Credit-path validation explicitly unverified.

+4. Verify the final candidate commit using the repository’s required gates and relevant focused checks.
+Investigate the previously reported flaky TLS test if it affects the gate; do not disable, skip, or weaken it to obtain a pass.
+Include any genuinely required test dependency in the appropriate dependency declaration.
+Do not make new live provider calls solely for this merge.

+5. Push normally and verify the remote SHA.
+Create or update the PR against the repository’s established target branch.
+Describe the changes, validation, and remaining limitations clearly.
+Do not invent the target branch or claim production readiness.

+6. Inspect required CI checks, review approvals, unresolved review threads, and mergeability for the latest PR commit.
+Resolve routine conflicts while preserving intended behavior, then rerun affected checks.
+Do not bypass branch protection, dismiss required reviews, self-approve, force-push, or use administrator overrides.

+7. When all requirements are satisfied, merge using the repository’s permitted merge method.
+The user has already authorized this action; do not ask again.
+If required approval or a failing check prevents merging, complete all available preparation and report the exact blocker.
+Do not report a queued or pending merge as completed.

+8. Return a concise receipt:
+   - PR URL and target branch
+   - Final source commit
+   - Checks and approval status
+   - Merged / blocked status
+   - Merge commit SHA, if merged
+   - Remaining validation and deployment work

+Do not deploy, activate scheduled jobs, or change shared infrastructure as part of this merge.